AlaskaAirlines/AuroDocsSite/src/content/markdown/developerOverview.md

 For more information, be sure to see the full [design token API info](/getting-started/developers/design-tokens/install)

-### Web Core Style Sheets
+### Web core style sheets

-WC Style Sheets (WCSS) is a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Auro Design Language.
+WC style sheets (WCSS) are a responsive, mobile-first collection of styles and tools designed to make it quick and simple for developers to create web experiences using the Auro design language.

-See [WC Style Sheets](/webcorestylesheets) for all information related to use.
-Also see the [automated documentation site](https://alaskaairlines.github.io/WebCoreStyleSheets/) for all information related to the features and API of WC Style Sheets.
+See [WC style sheets](/webcorestylesheets) for all information related to use.
+Also see the [automated documentation site](https://alaskaairlines.github.io/WebCoreStyleSheets/) for all information related to the features and API of WC style sheets.

-### Icon Library
+### Icon library

 The [icons package](/icons/usage) contains standard set of SVG icons that can be used with any web project.
-For even easier use of Auro Icons, be sure to take a look at the [auro-icon](/components/auro/icon) web component.
+For an even easier use of Auro icons, be sure to take a look at the [auro-icon](/components/auro/icon) web component.